poggit/poggit/README.md

 The `lang` attribute in `poggit.yml` will add the Poggit Translations Library to the plugin's phar, and a translation website for this project will be created at `/lang/{LOGIN_NAME}/{REPO_NAME}/{PROJECT_NAME}` on the Poggit website.
 Poggit users will be allowed to add translations for your project using this website.
 You can declare the English version for each translation at `en.xml` (or `.poggit/en.xml`), which will be used to explain the translations to translators.

 ## Status
 The Poggit project is currently under development, hosted on a private server.
-As of Oct 9 2016, the project is already functional to create builds for default model projects (with `plugin.yml`) from direct commit push, but other parts of the website are yet far from completion.
+As of Oct 25 2016, Poggit-CI is considered functional for stricter testing, but other parts of the website are yet far from completion.

 ## Can I host it myself?
 Yes, you can, although discouraged.